chrisgrieser/shimmering-focus/README.md

 ## Features

 ### Hiding/Showing UI Elements
-- The Status bar, Header bar, and collapse arrows become visible upon hovering.
+- The Status bar, Header bar, Graph controls, and Collapse arrows are hidden by default, but become visible upon hovering or being active.
-- You can re-enable all hidden elements by using the [Style Settings Plugin](#Customization).
+- You can re-enable _all_ hidden elements by using the [Style Settings Plugin](#Customization).

-💡 The settings can still be accessed via `cmd + ,` or `ctrl + ,`.
+💡 The settings can be accessed via `cmd + ,` or `ctrl + ,`.

 <img src="https://user-images.githubusercontent.com/73286100/131692972-e523f2d4-40c7-452c-83ac-a7f2fbd546ae.gif" alt="headerbar visible on hover" width=50%>